HITS-AIN/PINK/README.md

 ## Python scripts

-For conversion and visualization of images some python scripts are available.
-Some may be incompatible with python2.7.
+For conversion and visualization of images and SOM some python scripts are available.

-  numpy2binary.py: Conversion of the python numpy file format into binary input file format for images.
+  - numpy2binary.py: Conversion of the python numpy file format into binary input file format for images.

-  jpg2binary.py:   Conversion of jpg images into binary input file format for images.
+  - jpg2binary.py:   Conversion of jpg images into binary input file format for images.
                      Three channels are used for red, green, and blue (RGB) color channels.

-  showImages.py:   Visualize binary images file format.
+  - showImages.py:   Visualize binary images file format.

-  showSOM.py:      Visualize binary SOM file format.
+  - showSOM.py:      Visualize binary SOM file format.

-  showHeatmap.py:  Visualize the mapping result.
+  - showHeatmap.py:  Visualize the mapping result.

 ## Publication